 Alternative dispute resolution

-To further strengthen efforts to keep families together, the amendments require the Department of Family and Community Services (FACS) to offer alternative dispute resolution (ADR) processes to families before seeking orders from the Children’s Court.
+To further strengthen efforts to keep families together, the amendments require the Department of Communities and Justice (DCJ) to offer alternative dispute resolution (ADR) processes to families before seeking orders from the Children’s Court.
 Unless there are exceptional circumstances.
 Participation in alternative dispute resolution processes by families will remain voluntary, but will be actively encouraged.

 In most cases the preferred form of ADR will be Family Group Conferencing (FGC).
 FGC has shown to be successful in NSW and internationally in keeping families together and preventing entries into care.
 FGC supports family-led decision-making.
 An independent facilitator helps bring families together to create a plan to keep their children safely at home or explore other permanency options that avoid unnecessary entry into care.